sts10/ew_encoder/readme.markdown

 ### Results

-Now, let's say we wanted to be efficient (no wasted pairs).
+Now, let's say we wanted to be strict about being efficient (no wasted pairs).
 Here are some of our options for the two list lengths:

 ```text
 Lists of 128 words and 512 emoji would require 8 pairs to represent 128 bits